diosadentro/PhpIpam-Isc/README.md

 include "/etc/dhcp/hosts";

 Future changes:
-1. Add features to select which subnets and IPs to import
+* Add features to select which subnets and IPs to import.
-2. Default files instead of having to provide them on the commandline
+* Default files instead of having to provide them on the commandline.
-3. Better command line read rather than the easy for loop
+* Better command line read rather than the easy for loop.
-4. Support for other DHCP servers
+* Support for other DHCP servers.